maartendekker1998/Partijkartel/README.md

 ﻿# Thierry Baudet
-A Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes Theme changed to a Dutch political adventure.
+A Typescript port of the famous BlueJ project "The World of Zuul" by Michael Kölling and David J. Barnes Theme changed to a Dutch political adventure by Maarten Dekker.